Most California voters oppose cash reparations for slavery, poll finds

 "We always expected we would have an education challenge," he said.
 The California Reparations Taskforce recommendations were accompanied by roughly 1,100 pages of evidence of slavery's ongoing impact on Black Californians, even though California was never a slave state.
 Now, Jones-Sawyer said, his colleagues in the Legislative Black Caucus are raising money for an educational campaign that condenses the report's findings and makes them digestible for the general public.

-Khansa Jones-Muhammad is vice-chair of the Los Angeles Reparations Advisory Committee who has also advocated nationally in support of reparations.
-She is trying to raise money for an oral history and testimonial project that would convey slavery's ongoing impact on Black Americans today.
+Khansa Jones-Muhammad is vice-chair of the Los Angeles Reparations Advisory Commission.
+She also advocates nationally in support of reparations as president of the National Assembly of American Slavery Descendants, and in that role, is trying to raise money for an oral history and testimonial project that would convey slavery's ongoing impact on Black Americans today.
 She was inspired, she said, by the work that Japanese-Americans did to educate the public about their internment during World War II as part of their successful 1980s campaign for reparations.

 "We need to really show that these are lived experiences with people who are still alive," Jones-Muhammad said.
 "And make this a human story and not a budgetary story.
 Because somehow I feel like the human factor gets significantly left out of these discussions and these polls."